Romonaga/rpiLightSystem/README.md

 <b>These instructions are for Rasperry Pi Buster.
 It is assumed you are using the latest version of buster.</b>

-1. sudo apt install git qt5-default libqt5sql5-mysql build-essential gcc make cmake cmake-gui cmake-curses-gui libssl-dev
+1. sudo apt install git qt5-default libqt5sql5-mysql build-essential gcc make cmake cmake-gui cmake-curses-gui libssl-dev wiringpi
 2. sudo apt install scons (Needed for Ws2811lib.)
 3. clone or download DNRLogger from this repo.
     1. qmake .